IREN Investors Have Opportunit - GuruFocus.com

 PR Newswire

-BENSALEM, Pa., Jan.
-23, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Iris Energy Limited ("Iris" or the "Company") (NASDAQ: IREN).
+LOS ANGELES, Jan.
+27, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Iris Energy Limited ("Iris" or the "Company") (NASDAQ: IREN).

 Class Period: November 17, 2021 – November 1, 2022